We make sure the Ramsar Convention hears the voices of small NGOs and CSOs.

 Download the complete list of all WWN regional and sub-regional representatives

 If you are an NGO working in the field of wetland conservation, then you should join us!
-To join WWN, please send an email to the President and fill out the online form.
+To join WWN, please send an email to the Deputy Chair.

 The people on WWN’s committee are dispersed around the world.
 This contact form will first reach part of the team in the UTC timezone, who will then forward it as necessary.